Emurasoft/emurasoft.github.io/en/dlg/advanced_filter/index.md

 ## Negative check box

 This negates the match condition.
 Therefore, the lines matched to the specified string will be hidden from the document when displayed.
-This option does not affect theBookmarked Lines Only,Unbookmarked Lines Only, orMatch Newline Characters options.
+This option does not affect the **Bookmarked Lines Only**, **Unbookmarked Lines Only**, or **Match Newline Characters** options.

 ## Bookmarked Lines Only check box